Berkeley-CS61B/skeleton-sp16/hw4/spec/hw4.md

 FAQ
 --------------------------------
+#### The autograder is complaining that graderhw4.Board objects can't be converted to Board or something like that.

+The first step of the AG swaps out any usage of `Board` with `graderhw4.Board` in your `Solver.java`.
+However, it is not smart enough to find other classes (yet).
+For now, move your `SearchNode.java` class inside of `Solver.java`.

 #### Why am I getting cannot resolve symbol 'BoardUtils'?
 You are probably compiling from the wrong folder.
 Compile from the "login/hw4" directory, not "login/hw4/hw4/puzzle".